A lower bound for the curvature integral under an upper curvature bound: Introduction

-\step{Organization and Outline} In Section \ref{sec:pre}, we recall a variant of the Bochner formula used in \cite{Pet:int} and the notions of a GCBA space and a strainer introduced in \cite{LN:geod}.
+\step{Organization} In Section \ref{sec:pre}, we recall a variant of the Bochner formula developed by Petrunin \cite{Pet:int} and the notions of a GCBA space and a strainer introduced by Lytchak-Nagano \cite{LN:geo}.
 Since our definition of a strainer is slightly different from the original one, we need to prove some basic lemmas on it.
-In Section \ref{sec:res}, we prove a key rescaling theorem \ref{thm:res}, which is a CBA Riemannian counterpart of \cite[3.6]{Pet:int}.
-Section \ref{sec:prf} is devoted to the proof of the main theorem, which is done by induction on the dimension of a fiber of a strainer map.
-The base case, dimension $2$, follows from the Gauss-Bonnet theorem and the homotopical stability of such fibers (\cite[13.1]{LN:geod}).
-The higher-dimensional case is proved by extending a strainer map (that is, adding another strainer map in a fiber direction) and using the coarea, Gauss, and Bochner formulas together with the inductive assumption.
-If the strainer map cannot be extended, then the rescaling theorem allows us to obtain a new limit space with smaller spaces of directions.
-This process eventually stops by the time we get a Riemannian manifold as a limit space.
-Finally in Section \ref{sec:app}, we give an upper bound for the volume of a fiber of a strainer map, which was used in the previous section.
+In Section \ref{sec:res}, we prove a key rescaling theorem \ref{thm:res}, which is a CBA analogue of \cite[3.6]{Pet:int}.
+Section \ref{sec:prf} is devoted to the proof of Theorem \ref{thm:main}, by induction on the dimension of a strained surface.
+To exhaust a strained surface by lower-dimensional ones, we carry out another induction based on the rescaling theorem.
+Finally in Section \ref{sec:app}, we show some auxiliary results used in the previous section.

+\step{Acknowledgments} I would like to thank Professors Anton Petrunin and Alexander Lytchak for their interest in my work and helpful comments.
+Both gave me the same comments regarding Remark \ref{rem:ad}, which motivated me to write Section \ref{sec:ad}.
+Alexander Lytchak also provided a simplified proof of Proposition \ref{prop:vol}.
+I am also grateful to my former colleague Ya Gao for discussion and encouragement.